Supplementary Planning Guidance (SPG) Documents

 All bats and their roosts are protected by law and as a building owner you have responsibility to ensure that no protected species are harmed during any works carried out to your property.
 If a planning proposal has the potential to disturb the habitats of protected species, an ecological assessment will need to be commissioned.
 In relation to bats, this would require a preliminary bat roost assessment (sometimes referred to as a 'bat survey') to assess the possibility of bats being present in your property.
 The guide 'What to expect from a bat survey' is a good starting point to understanding this process.

 Bats can be discreet visitors and you may not have noticed their presence.
 They cause no harm to buildings and pose no health risk.
 If as a result of a premliminary survey, a further presence and absence survey (PAS) is required to be carried out you should be aware that this may delay the processing of your planning application as they can only be carried out during the milder months between May and September when bats are active and not hibernating.
-As of September 2019, it will be a formal validation requirement that all necessary surveys are carried out prior to the validation of an application.
+As of February 2021, it is a formal validation requirement that all necessary surveys are carried out prior to the validation of an application.
 This means that if a PAS is required and can't be obtained until May, the application will not be able to be accepted until then.

 Should bats be idneitifed as using your property as a roost, mitigation measures will need to be put in place to ensure that the proposed works do not cause any harm to them.
 This would most commonly mean carry out the works at certain times of year whilst the roost is not in use and also provide roosting opportunities within the design of the proposal.